Course - Modern Media and Digitalization - SOS3520

 Course content

 The course addresses key issues related to modern media and digitalization and offers analytical tools to enable the students to think critically on the importance of media development and digitalization for social organization.
 Over the last decade, we have seen a new wave of digitalization.
-Various digital platforms, such as social media, search engines, streaming platforms, content aggregators and robots, have become key arenas for the development of media and society.
+Various digital platforms, such as social media, search engines, streaming platforms, content aggregators and different types of AI, have become key arenas for the development of media and society.
 Processes of digitalization affect all aspects of social life and social organization, from microphenomena such as identity formation to macrophenomena such as economics, politics and social divisions.
 Naturally, issues related to digitalization and modern media have become part of most of the sub-fields of sociology, but often without having the tools to systematically reflect the relationship between the technological/material and the social aspects.
 SOS3520 enables the students to do just that.
-The course will present them to cand current and relevant research and to raise current topics and debates related to media development with a special focus on consequences for citizenship.
-Current topics to be discussed are for example the influence of digital platforms on our lives, filter bubbles and echo chambers or disinformation ("fake news").
+The course will present current and relevant research and raise current topics and debates related to media development with a special focus on consequences for citizenship.
+Current topics to be discussed are for example the influence of digital platforms on our lives, filter bubbles and echo chambers or disinformation ("fake news"), and the consequences of the emergence of GenAI for journalism and media.

 Learning outcome